M17-Project/gr-m17/README.md

 **Legal Clarification:**
 Signing emails and authenticating those are perfectly legal, that also includes text messages etc as long that they are not encrypted.

-Keys can also be used to authenticate against systems - say you want to remotely change settings in a local repeater with secure authentication.
+Nitrokey and OpenPGP keys can also be used to authenticate against systems - say you want to remotely change settings in a local repeater with secure authentication.
 One only needs support for it in the code base and existing protocols.

 ### Advanced Security
 - **Rate Limiting**: Brute force protection